dfm/talks/brownbag/brownbag.markdown

   - you have parameterized prior functions on the population parameters
   - you want the distribution of planetary/stellar parameters that are consistent with the data
+* p(model | data) --- MCMC!
+* Following the rules of math: we can invert... need likelihood function.

+**Mandel and Agol (2002)**

+* Transit model == M&A 02 (almost 600 citations)
+* Why is this so hard?
+Can solve Kepler, etc.
+* Geometry of a transit...
+* Fraction of occulted flux: lambda
+* In the case of two overlapping uniform disks, this is pretty easy... just a geometric factor (I'm not really that smart so I looked up the answer on the internet but it's not hard to solve).
+* What gets hard is that a star is *not* a uniformly illuminated disk: limb-darkening
+* the shape of the light curve is *very* different and almost all of the information in the data comes from the detailed shape of the ingress and egress in the LC so you have to model it very precisely
+* It's clear from our measurements of the Sun and the shapes of light curves that this effect is present and *important*
+* M&A derived "analytic" expressions for the effects of limb darkening on the shape of the light curve for 2 different LD parameterizations (quadratic and quartic in cos theta) --- observations of the Sun and stellar atmosphere simulations say that this is a pretty reasonable form
+* There are two main problems with this (not particularly serious but I need to come up with problems so that I have a job)
+  1. we can really only measure the LDP of the Sun...
+  2. the analytic form requires computing all sorts of special functions numerically which isn't actually particularly efficient... there might be smarter ways to do it but when I benchmark the method that I'm going to describe against the M&A code (both written in basic Fortran) my general model is just as efficient to compute!

+**The Bart idea**

+* Ridiculously dumbass but awesome.
+* A little story: when I started working on this stuff, I tried to reproduce the M&A results and got pretty frustrated cause I tend to never trust other peoples' code.
+I wrote a test that checked the M&A method against a numerically integrated solution and quickly discovered that the numerical solution was just as fast!
+So that's what we decided to use
+* The fraction of occulted flux is computed by the area integral...
+* Computational complexity scales linearly with the number of bins with a small multiplier so you can easily have a fairly large number of bins with an arbitrary model
+* I think that this is interesting for several reasons:
+  1. the basic engineering point that sometimes it's reasonable to use the simplest idea
+  2. it gives you an easy way of modeling and potentially discovering departures from the standard limb darkening model
+  3. it might provide a way to *measure* the limb darkening profiles of stars using multiple planet systems
+* So this exists: this part of Bart is a stand alone Fortran library that takes in a set of planetary and stellar parameters and returns a model light curve and radial velocities.
+It's pretty sweet.

+**What else is Bart?**

+* Bart isn't just this novel likelihood function... it also has a full suite of Python tools for working with the data.
+* In particular, it has an expressive model building syntax and it interfaces directly with the standard Python optimization libraries and emcee (my MCMC sampler).
+* I won't get into the details of everything that exists because it would be terribly boring but I do want to comment on the fact that I've been working a lot on documentation and testing so things are pretty robust and easy to use.

+**Bart demo**